 - 1/4 cup oil (more or less as needed for frying)

-- Mix together the flour and water until a dough is formed.
+Mix the flour and water until a dough is formed.
 On a lightly floured surface, knead the dough for a few minutes.
-Place in a bowl, cover and set aside for 30 minutes. minutes.
+Place in a bowl, cover and set aside for 30 minutes.

-Looking for more delicious vegetarian and vegan Chinese food recipes?
-Here's a few more you might enjoy:
+Are you looking for more delicious vegetarian and vegan Chinese food recipes?
+Here's a few: